rimedelis/os-setups/ubuntu-23-clean-install.md

 ## 2. Enable additional repositories for more software

-Using the Super Key to open the Activities overview and search for "Software & Updates".
+Use the Super Key to open the Activities overview and search for "Software & Updates":

-Under "Ubuntu Software", check if enabled: "Main", "Universe", "Restricted" and "Multiverse" repositories.
+- Under "Ubuntu Software", check if enabled: "Main", "Universe", "Restricted" and "Multiverse" repositories.

-Under "Updates", set "When there are other updates" to "Display immediately".
+- Under "Updates", set "When there are other updates" to "Display immediately".

-Under "Additional Drivers", check if updates are available.
+- Under "Additional Drivers", check if updates are available.

 ## 3. Update Firmware via the Firmware Updater app